 guidelines may be set too high.

 Method of Study

-For his study, Dr. Sherk and his team studied all inpatient alcohol-exposure related hospitalization data, in the Canadian Institute for Health Information’s Discharge Abstract Database.
-They also gathered data from the Canadian Substance Use Exposure Database (CanSUED), which provided information on alcohol consumption per capita and the presence of binge drinkers, former drinkers, and abstainers in the populations.
+For his study, Dr. Sherk and his team studied all inpatient alcohol-exposure-related hospitalization data, in the Canadian Institute for Health Information’s Discharge Abstract Database.
+They also gathered data from the Canadian Substance Use Exposure Database (CanSUED), which provided information on alcohol consumption per capita and the presence of binge drinkers, former drinkers, and abstainers in the population.

 Using all this data, they divided the population of British Columbia into 4 groups, those who never had alcohol, former drinkers, those drinking within guidelines limits, and those who drink more than recommended or